brian-olson/ansible-live-response/README.md

 # ansible-live-response

 This is a sample of Ansible playbooks to use for DFIR.
-The playbooks were demonstrated in a presentation by Brian Olson at SANS DFIR Summit 2019 in Austin, TX (video link tbd).
+The playbooks were demonstrated in a presentation by Brian Olson at SANS DFIR Summit 2019 in Austin, TX (https://youtu.be/cdzXa3OjdHM).

 ## Section 1 - Create Test Lab
 1.1 Create a couple of small spot instances in AWS.
 Be sure to modify the variables in create-lab-aws.yml to suit your needs.